Research

 See the evidence.

-Schedule a technical deep-dive where we'll walk through the experimental evidence, failure mode taxonomy, and verification architecture.
+Schedule a technical deep-dive where we'll walk through the experimental evidence, failure mode taxonomy, and what verified AI outputs look like in practice.